My Minox III (Minox A) cameras

 After the MINOSTIGMAT and the PENTAR, the COMPLAN was the third lens design for the Minox.
 In addition to better correction of lens errors, the development goal was to significantly improve the edge sharpness compared to the MINOSTIGMAT.
 The various lens errors cannot be corrected independently of each other.
 The correction of field curvature in particular – one of the most difficult lens errors to correct – amplifies the other lens errors.

 The basic idea was to allow the image field curvature to be not corrected so that the other lens errors could be corrected all the better.
 In order to finally correct the curvature of the image field, the film in the Minox III is curved by the pressure plate when the picture is taken.
 This is done to exactly the same extent as the curvature of the COMPLAN lens.
-The curved film pressure plate flexes the film slightly, keeping it curved parallel to the curvature of the lens.
+The curved film pressure plate elastically deforms the film into a spherical shape, keeping it curved parallel to the curvature of the lens.
 In the end, the image field curvature is eliminated.
 COMPLAN is therefore the abbreviation for film plane compensation.

 The Minox with COMPLAN lens (“COMpensating PLANe”) was available from 1951.
 It is named Minox III because it was preceded by the Minox II (1948 – 1951) with the PENTAR lens, which had been a faulty design with the so-called “film lens”.